wp-plugins/widgetize-pages-light/readme.txt

 = 1.10 =

-* Updated: Grid Manager – no content wrapping where not needed
+* Updated: Grid Manager – no content wrapping where not needed.

 = 1.9 =